janiejestemja/dpsk/README.md

 cmake --build build --config Release
 ```

-The llama.cpp directory contains a subdirectory where the models are expected to be found.
+The llama.cpp directory contains a subdirectory named models where the models are expected to be found.

 [Link to models](https://huggingface.co/TheBloke/deepseek-llm-7B-chat-GGUF/blob/main/README.md).